pbek/QOwnNotes/webpage/src/contributing/translation.md

 You will deal with the language of this software, learn new terms and receive a lot of inside information about the project.

-If you are thus ready to help to proofread the translation of your language, [Amy Fabijenna](https://crowdin.com/profile/rawfreeamy) welcomes you to a short briefing in the practice of translating and proofreading.
+If you are thus ready to help to proofread the translation of your language, contact [Patrizio](https://crowdin.com/profile/pbek) and ask away if you have any questions and/or obtain the rights for proofreading in your native language.
-You can ask her anything that helps you have fun contributing.

 Thanks a lot for your help! 🙂